tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

 ``GET /uri/$DIRCAP/[SUBDIRS../]FILENAME``

  This will retrieve the contents of the given file.
 The HTTP response body will contain the sequence of bytes that make up the file.

  The "Range:" header can be used to restrict which portions of the file are returned (see RFC 2616 section 14.35.1 "Byte Ranges"), however Tahoe only supports a single "bytes" range and never provides a `multipart/byteranges` response.
+An attempt to begin a read past the end of the file will provoke a 416 Requested Range Not Satisfiable error, but normal overruns (reads which start at the beginning or middle and go beyond the end) are simply truncated.

  To view files in a web browser, you may want more control over the Content-Type and Content-Disposition headers.
 Please see the next section